H2

 Beko Heater Overheat / Relay Stuck

-Washer shows H2; may indicate overheating or heater relay fault.
+The washer shows H2; this may indicate overheating or a heater relay fault.

 Advertisements